matijaSos/matijasos.github.io/_posts/2020-07-04-haskell-type-lvl-programming-intro.md

 *"this function takes Int which is > 10 and < 127"* (although not yet sure how this last one would be done).

-## Example 1: A function that accepts only a non-empty list
+## Example: A function that accepts only a non-empty list

 We want to be able to tell from its type whether a list is empty or not.
 To do that we will create a new type which will have that information stored in it.